Setting Up Conditional Execution

 Step 7: Optimove Sends the Campaign to the User

 If the user is approved before the timeout, Optimove sends the campaign.
-If the campaign has a delayed execution, the delay starts from the moment of approval.
-The “Campaign Triggered” notification (Event Type 11) is sent at this point.
+If delayed execution is configured, the delay begins at approval time.

-Please note: Conditional Execution must be configured separately for scheduled and triggered campaigns.
-Scheduled campaigns use event listeners (EventTypeID=5), while triggered campaigns require webhook registration and settings.
-Ensure both are set up as needed for your campaign types.
+Please note: Conditional Execution must be configured separately for each campaign type.
+Scheduled campaigns (V1) use event listeners (EventTypeID=5), scheduled campaigns (V2) use webhooks for Send Group heads-up notifications (Event Type 18), and triggered campaigns use webhook registration and settings.

 Use Cases